top of page

 COSSBA Requests

-• Continue to fund increased lunch/breakfast reimbursements; provide funds to cover higher food/labor costs; and expand lunch/breakfast to offer free meals to all students.
-Support the Healthy Meals Help Kids Learn Act (H.R.
-1269).
+• Provide increased reimbursements for school lunch and breakfast; provide funds to cover higher food/labor costs; and expand lunch and breakfast programs to offer free meals to all students.

 • Reauthorization that reduces burdensome federal mandates and provides flexibility for school districts to administer healthy meals students want to eat, to include reducing meal planning complexities, cutting red tape, and maximizing staff time and funds for meal prep.